-This Issue is being made through the Book Building process, in terms of Rule 19(2)(b) of the SCRR read with Regulation 252 of the SEBI ICDR Regulations and in compliance with Regulation 253(1) of the SEBI ICDR Regulations wherein not more than 50% of the Net Issue shall be available for allocation on a proportionate basis to QIBs (the "QIB Portion"), provided that our Company in consultation with the BRLM, may allocate up to 60% of the QIB Portion to Anchor Investors and the basis of such allocation will be on a discretionary basis by our Company in consultation with the BRLM, in accordance with the SEBI ICDR Regulations (the "Anchor Investor Portion"), of which one-third shall be reserved for domestic Mutual Funds, subject to valid Bids being received for allocation on a proportionate basis to all V Mutual Funds, subject to valid Bids being received at or above the Issue Price, and the remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to all QIBs (other than Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Issue Price.
-Further, not less than 15% of the Net Issue shall be available for allocation to Non-Institutional Bidders ("Non-Institutional Portion") subject to valid Bids being received at or above the Issue Price.
-Further, not less than 35% of the Net Issue shall be available for allocation to Retail Individual Bidders ("Retail Portion"), in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at a above the Issue Price.
-Further, not less than 35% of the Net Issue Price.
-All Bidders (except Anchor Investors) shall mandatorily participate in this Issue only through the Application Supported by Blocked Amount ("ASBA") process and shall provide details of UPI Bidders (defined hereinafter)) in which the Bid Amount will be locked by the Self Certified Syndicate Banks ("SCSBs") or the Sponsor Bank, as the case may be.
-Anchor Investors are not permitted to participate in the Anchor Investor Portion
+This Issue was being made through the Book Building process, in terms of Rule 19(2)(b) of the SCRR read with Regulation 252 of the SEBI ICDR Regulations and in compliance with Regulation 253(1) of the SEBI ICDR Regulations wherein not more than 50% of the Net Issue was available for allocation on a proportionate basis to QIBs (the "QIB Portion").
+Our Company in consultation with the BRLM, allocated 60% of the QIB Portion to Anchor Investors on a discretionary basis, in accordance with the SEBI ICDR Regulations (the "Anchor Investor Portion").
+One-third of the Anchor Investor Portion was reserved for domestic Mutual Funds, subject to valid Bids being received from the domestic Mutual Funds at or above the price at which allocation was made to Anchor Investors ("Anchor Investor Allocation Price").
+Further, 5% of the Net QIB Portion was available for allocation on a proportionate basis only to Mutual Funds, subject to valid Bids having been received at or above the Issue Price, and the remainder of the Net QIB Portion was available for allocation on a proportionate basis to all QIBs (other than Anchor Investors), including Mutual Funds, subject to valid Bids having been received at or above the Issue Price.
+Further, not less than 15% of the Net Issue was available for allocation to Non-Institutional Bidders ("Non-Institutional Portion") subject to valid Bids having been received at or above the Issue Price.
+Further, not less than 35% of the Net Issue was available for allocation to Retail Individual Bidders ("Retail Portion"), in accordance with the SEBI ICDR Regulations, subject to valid Bids having been received from them at or above the Issue Price.
+All Bidders (except Anchor Investors) were required to participate in this Issue by mandatorily utilizing the Application Supported by Blocked Amount ("ASBA") process by providing details of their respective bank account (including UPI ID (defined hereinafter) in case of UPI Bidders (defined hereinafter)) pursuant to which their corresponding Bid Amounts were blocked by the Self Certified Syndicate Banks ("SCSBs") or the Sponsor Bank, as the case may be.
+Anchor Investors were not permitted to participate in the Anchor Investor Portion through the ASBA process.
+For further details, see "Issue Procedure" on page 265.

-RISKS IN RELATION TO THE FIRST ISSUI
+RISKS IN RELATION TO THE FIRST ISSU

 This being the first public issue of our Company, there has been no formal market for the equity shares of our Company.
 The Issue Price, Floor Price or the Price Band as determined by our Company, in consultation with the Book Running Lead Manager, on the basis of the assessment of market demand for the Equity Shares by way of the Book Building Process, as stated under "Basis for Issue Price" on page 106 should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
-No assurance can be given regarding an active and/or sustained trading in the Equity Shares or regarding the price at which the Equity Shares will be traded after listing.
+No assurance can be given regarding an active and/or sustained trading in the Equity Shares or regarding the price at which the Equity Shares will be traded after listing